 For three years, I served LSU’s award-winning student newspaper, The Reveille, in various editorial roles, including editor in chief, managing editor and news editor.
 I also wrote as a news reporter for two semesters, and spearheaded coverage of the hazing death of a freshman pledge in 2017 that made national headlines.
 As editor, I oversaw a rebrand of The Reveille‘s print and digital product and the launch of a sports podcast.
 I also was involved in decisions regarding funding cuts from the university.

 As a young journalist, I’ve led a newsroom and worked with editors to transition from a daily publication to a weekly print product while working to strengthen a daily digital presence.
 While in college, I covered politics and legislative sessions at the Louisiana State Capitol for the state’s Pulitzer-winning newspaper, The Advocate, obtained and analyzed public records and interviewed both experts and victims of natural disasters.

 I pride myself on maintaining a genuine curiosity and desire to learn something new everyday, which fuels my drive as a journalist to keep asking questions and broaden my perspective of the world.

 I graduated from LSU in December 2019 with a bachelor of arts in mass communication from the Manship School of Mass Communication, with minors in political science and psychology.
 I hope to travel to as many places as I can to keep learning more and telling the stories of the world around me.
-I’m particularly interested in covering news and politics, but my long-term goal is to be an investigative reporter.
+I’m particularly interested in covering health and politics, but my long-term goal is to be an investigative reporter.

 Journalism has increased my confidence, leadership skills and courage.
 I’m excited to work in a field that challenges me each day to tell the truth and be a voice for the people around me.